 It may happen that your class is full and a student asks you for special permission to overenroll, or a student may ask to enroll your course without having satisfied the prerequisites.
 While the university allows for these possibilities, they are reserved for exceptional and legitimate academic needs.
-You can see on the Academic Affairs Faculty Support pages some short instructions but you are encouraged to always consult with your chair before granting permission.
+You can see on the Academic Affairs Faculty Support pages32 some short instructions but you are encouraged to always consult with your chair before granting permission.
 Students should be referred to their Academic Advisor to initiate the administrative process that will allow them to register into a class that is full or for which they are missing a pre-requisite.
 As a professor, you will be later requested to allow or deny that request via an electronic form sent to your AUP mailbox.
+A request which you allow may be denied by your Chair or by Academic Affairs (for example, on the basis of equity, or because of formal constraints such as room sizes).